 Our property offered a good foundation for creating a friendly habitat for the local native wildlife, and for a more interesting and enjoyable environment us.
 The retreating glaciers carved the landscape, leaving chunks of exposed granite ledge and scattering boulders of various sizes.
 The woods surrounding our house are mostly oaks with some maple and beech, patches of mountain laurel, and a few grouping of pines.
 Deer and wild turkeys pass through in search of acorns and wild blueberries.
 We added gardens planted with native and ornamental shrubs, flowering annuals, perennials, herbs, and more.
 A variety of feeders offer different types of a seeds and suet, and we added a small pond.

-The Four Essentials of a Wildlife-friendly Landscape: Food, Shelter, Water and Nesting Sites
+The Four Essentials of a Wildlife-Friendly Garden: Food, Shelter, Water, and Nesting Sites

 A wildlife-friendly landscape has four essential ingredients: food, water, nesting sites and protection from weather and predators.
 Trees and shrubs offer shelter with places to hide and build nests.
 Native flowering shrubs, annual and perennial plants bring in the bees.
 We added plants, tucked in around the rocky outcroppings and expanded the gardens as time allowed.
 Bird feeders for seeds, suet and nectar along with a variety of birdhouses and a bird bath and a small pond encourage the local birds to visit.
 A few stayed around to become semi-permanent residents.

 Plant a Garden That Will Feed Native Wildlife